2022 Missouri State Bears football team

 The 2022 Missouri State Bears football team represented Missouri State University as a member of the Missouri Valley Football Conference (MVFC) during the 2022 NCAA Division I FCS football season.
-They were led by third-year head coach Bobby Petrino and played their home games at Robert W. Plaster Stadium in Springfield, Missouri.
-This was the Bears 116th season overall and their 37th season as a member of the MVFC.
+Led by Bobby Petrino in his third and final season as head coach, the Bears compiled an overall record of 5–6 with a mark of 3–5 in conference play, placing eighth in the MVFC.
+Missouri State played home games at Robert W. Plaster Stadium in Springfield, Missouri.